Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 14 Mei 2025 12.28.44 UTC
+- WIB: Rabu, 14 Mei 2025 13.38.07 UTC
-- WITA: Rabu, 14 Mei 2025 13.28.44 UTC
+- WITA: Rabu, 14 Mei 2025 14.38.07 UTC
-- WIT: Rabu, 14 Mei 2025 14.28.44 UTC
+- WIT: Rabu, 14 Mei 2025 15.38.07 UTC

 Kutipan Inspiratif:
-"Sound become music, movement becomes dance, smile becomes laughter & life becomes celebration.
-When old friend keep in touch.
-Happy friends day!!!"
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: friendship
+Kategori: inspirational